Thinking Habits that Promote Mental Strength

 TOLERATE UNCERTAINTY

-Life takes on a brutal nature if we have the need to know what will happen next.
+Life takes on a brutal nature when we need to know what will happen next.
 This is obviously not possible.
 The most confident, happy people are at ease with uncertainty.
 They lean into it and perform better in all areas of life.

 YOU CAN CHOOSE EASE